Five key points to consider for implementing a successful EDRM Project

 So how do enterprises mitigate the above problem?

 Careful planning and decision–making are important before venturing into an EDRM solution.

 Critical Points to remember while implementing an EDRM Solution

-Outlined below are some of the key points one should keep in mind for a successful implementation of an EDRM solution.
+Outlined below are some of the key points one should keep in mind for a successful implementation of an EDRM solution:

-- Identify your critical data – Identify at least the “crown jewels”/data that must not be leaked and data that should not leave the company.
+Identify at least the “crown jewels”/data that must not be leaked and data that should not leave the company.
 Critical data are those that are determined to be vital to the successful operation of the organization.
 For example, protected personal information, regulatory reports, financial reports (both internal and external), the elements that are critical for a decision-making process, or elements that are used for measuring organizational performance.

 a.
 What are the attributes/metadata that determine the sensitivity of this data?
 E.g. Is it the storage/project(PLM) folder, a tag or attribute maintained with the data, the selection criteria in SAP, etc.?

-- Identify the original source (SAP or PLM System) – Once you have identified your critical data, the next step is to identify the infrastructure which is used to store and maintain the data including the security policy maintenance.
+Once you have identified your critical data, the next step is to identify the infrastructure which is used to store and maintain the data including the security policy maintenance.
 This is typically the starting point of the DRM lifecycle.

-- Identify the processes where critical data is used – The business process is the minimum set of specific tasks that are needed to accomplish the desired result.
+The business process is the minimum set of specific tasks that are needed to accomplish the desired result.
 Therefore, identify:

 a.
 Which process steps require the data?